nightbot/api-docs/includes/commands/_introduction.md

 		<tr>
 			<td><code>message</code></td>
 			<td>string</td>
 			<td>The message Nightbot sends to chat when the command is called.
-It can contain [variables](https://docs.nightbot.tv/commands/variables) for extra functionality.</td>
+It can contain <a href="https://docs.nightbot.tv/commands/variables" target="_blank">variables</a> for extra functionality.</td>
 		</tr>
 		<tr>
 			<td><code>coolDown</code></td>